preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-archive/index.rst

 You can search for documents and sort the list on the headings, to make it easier to find information about a certain document edition.

-To have a look at the cintents of a specific edition of a document, click the document name.
+To have a look at the contents of a specific edition of a document, click the document name.

-You can see information about an edition by clickning the i-icon.
+You can see information about an edition by clicking the i-icon.

 .. image:: archive-icon.png